SNVibbi/my-vue-github-repos-app/README.md

 ```
 INTRODUCTION

 This application allows users to manage their Github repositories directly from user-freindly interface.
-It has features to create, update, and delete repositories, it simplifies the Github repository management process without needin to directly interacting with Github's web interface or Api.
+It has features to create, update, and delete repositories, it simplifies the Github repository management process without needing to directly interacting with Github's web interface or Api.

 FEATURES
+.
+Create Repositories: Launch new Github repositories with a simple form.
 .
 Delete Repositories: Remove unwanted repositories directly from the app.
 .
 View Repository Details: Navigate to a detailed page for any repository.